Skip to main content

 When the mercury starts rising to the mid-90s and touching the 100s, it is easy to want to head to the pool or the beach instead of the lake to fish.
 However, bass are cold-blooded creatures and the warmer weather will make them feed more than when the water is cold in the winter.

-But, if you go out fishing unprepared to deal with Mother Nature, you are already destined to fail.
+But, anglers who go out fishing unprepared to deal with Mother Nature are already destined to fail.
+There is much more to fishing in the heat than wearing sunscreen.
 I will go over a few tips to keep you cool and more comfortable on the water this summer to enjoy your time on the lake.

 GO EARLY/GO LATE — If being in the summer sun isn’t for you, so be it.
 Get on the water 30 minutes before sunrise and stay until you are uncomfortable.
 If you would rather go when you get off work and try the evening bite, the same rule applies.
 Fish until dark or afterwards to reap the benefits of low-light fishing.